flutter/flutter/CONTRIBUTING.md

-3. Help out as described in our wiki: https://github.com/flutter/flutter/wiki/Triage You won't be able to add labels at first, so instead start by trying to do the other steps, e.g. trying to reproduce the problem and asking for people to provide enough details that you can reproduce the problem, pointing out duplicates, and so on.
+3. Help out as described in our wiki: https://github.com/flutter/flutter/wiki/Triage You won't be able to add labels at first, so instead start by trying to do the other steps, e.g., trying to reproduce the problem and asking for people to provide enough details that you can reproduce the problem, pointing out duplicates, and so on.
 Chat on the #hackers-triage channel to let us know what you're up to!